teamg4it/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_digital_services/uc3_add_visualize_equipments/_index.md

 ## Description

-This usecase allows a project team to add equipment into a digital service previously created.
+This usecase allows a project team to add equipment into a digital service version previously created.
-It means that user can describe all terminals, networks, private infrastructures, public cloud - IaaS related to a DS to evaluate its environmental footprint, regardless of whether the service is newly created or an older one
+It means that user can describe all terminals, networks, private infrastructures, public cloud - IaaS related to a digital service version to evaluate its environmental footprint, regardless of whether the service is newly created or an older one

 **Navigation Path**